Warner-Bell/free-gen-ai-bootcamp-2025/listening-comp/backend/README.md

 conversation:
 question:

-I want to use Amazon Bedrock with the Amazon Nova micro model.
+I want to use Amazon Bedrock with the Amazon claud 3.5 haiku model.

 I have other code that can be used to figure out how to write the code over in the
 @get_transcript.py file. write the implementation for the data structure in the same style.
 Output the complete code here.